influmeter-dk/user-management-service/docs/db.md

 ```

 After a successful connection to the running mongo instance is established, the service will assume the presence of the `users` database with a `users` collection.

+Timeout value in seconds for the database access is set with the value of `db_timeout` in the `configs.yaml`.